cloudswb/aws-genai-bedrock-builder/README.md

 Get the output of the CloudFront distribution address from you shell client: like the url : [d21wi5ogab28wm.cloudfront.net](http://d21wi5ogab28wm.cloudfront.net/).

-You also can get this CloudFront distribution address from output information of CloudFormation stack.
+You also can get this CloudFront distribution address from output information of CloudFormation stack (stack name like [xxx]).

 ![Untitled](readmefiles/Untitled%207.png)